fireproof-storage/fireproof/README.md

 # Fireproof

 Simplify your application state with a live database.
-Automatically update your UI based on local or remote changes.
-Instead of dealing with React contexts and reducers, simple hooks make your JSON documents feel like `setState()` objects.
-Optionally integrate with any cloud for replication and sharing.
+Automatically update your UI based on local or remote changes, and optionally integrate with any cloud for replication and sharing.

 <p align="center">